Each of the reference prices published by the Exchange is derived directly from trading and provide transparent pricing for the global metals market.

 Provisional prices are published 07.01 GMT (08.01 BST), confirmed prices are published at 07.03 GMT (08.03 BST).

 USD (LME also publish exchange rates for EUR, GBP, JPY).

-The prices set out here are not “benchmarks” (within the meaning given to this term in the European Benchmarks Regulation (Regulation (EU) 2016/1011) (“BMR”)).
-It is prohibited to use these prices for any purpose other than CCP risk-management and settlement of LME contracts.
+The prices set out here are not “benchmarks” (within the meaning given to this term in the UK Benchmarks Regulation (BMR).
+It is prohibited to use these prices as benchmarks.

 The LME, its affiliates, and their directors, officers, employees, partners and licensors, shall not be liable (to the extent such limitation is permissible under law) for any use by any party of these prices as benchmarks contrary to article 29(1) of the BMR or under any applicable legislation enforceable in any jurisdiction which seeks to implement or otherwise enforce the prohibition set out in article 29(1) of the BMR.